sagemath/sage-archive-2023-02-01/src/doc/en/numerical_sage/numpy.rst

            [ 15.,  16.,  17.,  18.,  19.],
            [ 20.,  21.,  22.,  23.,  24.]])

-This changes the 1 dimensional array, into a 5x5 array.
+This changes the one-dimensional array into a `5\times 5` array.

 NumPy arrays can be sliced as well